Nickell Bias in Panel Local Projection: Financial Crises Are Worse Than You Think: Models and Theory

 Regarding the influence of $\rho$, FE's bias is relatively small when $\rho=0$ or 0.2.
 As $\rho$ increases to 0.5 and 0.8, the bias becomes more pronounced.
 The bias is mitigated when $T$ grows from $60$ to $120$.
 When $N$ grows from $30$ to $50$, the bias becomes larger.
 In comparison, the oracle DB estimator, as well as our recommended SPJ estimator, is very close to the true IRF.

 When it comes to the estimation errors measured by root-mean-square error (RMSE), Figure \ref{fig:RMSE_simul} shows that the FE estimator produces the largest error among the three methods in all cases, while the oracle DB estimator yields the smallest RMSE.
 RMSEs of all the three estimators get larger as $\rho$ gets closer to 1.
-The recommended method, SPJ, again exhibits similar performance to the oracle DB estimator in terms of RMSEs.
+The recommended method, SPJ, again exhibits performance similar to that of the oracle DB estimator in terms of RMSEs.

 Figure \ref{fig:coverage} plots the empirical coverage probabilities of the confidence intervals (CIs) by inverting the $t$-statistic.
-The nominal 95\% probability is marked by the horizontal dash line.
+The nominal 95\% probability is marked by the horizontal dashed line.
 For each $(N,T)$ and $\rho$, the coverage rate of CIs from the FE estimator is close to the nominal probability when $h=0$, while the bias emerges when $h>0$ and the coverage rate falls short of 0.95 as $h$ grows.
 Such Nickell bias is present even though $\rho=0$ when the IRF equals zero as $h>0$, and the performance further deteriorates as $x_{i,t}$ gets more persistent under a larger $\rho$.
-When $N=30,$ the Nickel bias is alleviated as $T$ grows from 60 to 120, while it materializes again as $N$ increases to $50.$ These numerical findings echo the closed-form form of the bias in Theorem \ref{thm:biasFEAR1}.
-The CIs from the DB estimator, as an oracle estimator when the closeform of the Nickell bias is known, have coverage probabilities very close to 95\% in all cases.
+When $N=30,$ the Nickell bias is alleviated as $T$ grows from 60 to 120, while it materializes again as $N$ increases to $50.$ These numerical findings echo the closed-form expression of the bias in Proposition \ref{thm:biasFEAR1}.
+The CIs from the DB estimator, as an oracle estimator when the closed-form expression of the Nickell bias is known, have coverage probabilities very close to 95\% in all cases.
 The SPJ estimator closely resembles the oracle DB estimator, except for the slight deviation in the case of a small sample size $(N,T)=(30,60)$ and $\rho=0.8$; here SPJ still substantially mitigates the severe bias from the FE.
 To summarize, the simulation results provide a clear picture of the bias issue for the FE estimator in panel LP, and support the practical values of the SPJ estimator in bias correction.
-Besides the prototype model of Equations (\ref{eq:DGP}) and (\ref{eq:AR1}), real-data studies may include the lagged dependent variable as a control for the dynamics of $y_{i,t}$, which is used in all the three empirical examples in Section \ref{sec:Empirical-Application}.
-To save space, we detail these additional simulation results in Appendix \ref{sec: lag Y TE} with a model involving lagged dependent variables.
-As expected, the phenomena from the prototype model are observed again in the more general model.